vitwit/zk-multisig/simapp/gnarkcli/README.md

 proving system and curve, though these should likely be their own separate modules and pubkey types.

+To that effect, the module and the key type really shouldnt be called `gnark`, but probably `groth16bn254` or something like that ...
+LM.

 Note groth16 requires a trusted setup.
 In this case, the setup is done independently for each account by the users of the account.
 Since each account can define its own circuit, a new setup must be done each time.
 For accounts designed to be used by many